chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt2/index.md

 ## The organizational structure of sociocracy: circles

 [Sociocracy](https://www.sociocracyforall.org/sociocracy/) is run in circles, which can also be called groups or bubbles.
-Membership in circles is consent-based.
-Typically for each aim a company has, it creates a circle.
 Circles are dynamic.
 They can fluctuate over time, and if the aim is no longer necessary, they may dissolve.

 As our studio does both client work and games, we created five circles to encompass each of our aims: